chqiu6/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+The core features of node.js and express are

 1. Understand and explain the use of Middleware.
+Middlewares are

 1. The basic principles of the REST architectural style.
+The basica principles of REST architectural style are

 1. Understand and explain the use of Express Routers.
+Express routers are

 1. Describe tooling used to manually test the correctness of an API.
+Tooling used to manually test API are postman, insomnia,